jrief/django-formset/docs/source/collections.rst

 =================

 A Form Collection can not only contain other Django Forms, but also other Form Collections.
-This means, that we can nest collections into each other up to currently 10 levels (this limit can be increased if required).
+This means that we can nest collections into each other up to currently 10 levels (this limit can be increased if required).

-Just as with simple collections, form data sent by the browser is already structured using the same hierarchy as the collection themselves.
+Just as with simple collections, form data sent by the browser is already structured using the same hierarchy as the collections themselves.

 .. _collections-with-siblings: